danielPerez97/Scaler/README.md

 plugins {
     id("com.android.application") // Scaler reacts to an the com.android.application plugin being being used, so you still must apply it id("org.jetbrains.kotlin.android")
-    id("com.scaler.gradle.base") // Use the Scaler Gradle Plugin }
+    id("dev.danperez.scaler") // Use the Scaler Gradle Plugin }

 scaler {